-Public education has been an ongoing requirement of previous permits.
-Prince George's County implements a diverse public outreach program that focuses on pollution prevention and includes participating in numerous public and community events and disseminating information regarding pollution prevention activities.
-A requirement to implement a program that includes information about stormwater runoff, water conservation, trash reduction and recycling, lawn care management, and provides a mechanism for reporting suspected illicit discharges and spills is included in the draft permit.
+Public education has been an ongoing requirement of previous permits and is included currently.
+Anne Arundel County is an active member of local watershed groups, coordinates local clean-up days, and participates in public educational opportunities at local schools and community events.
+The County must continue to implement a program that includes information about stormwater runoff, water conservation, trash reduction and recycling, lawn care management, and provides a mechanism for reporting suspected illicit discharges and spills.

-Total Maximum Daily Loads
+Total Maximum Daily Loads (TMDLs)